 Switzerland promotes better access to water, sanitation and education for people in need.
 It enhances the migration management capacity of the local authorities, strengthens the local reception system and supports durable solutions, including resettlement in Switzerland.

 Switzerland's humanitarian assistance in Lebanon is provided within the framework of its Middle East Cooperation Programme 2021–24.
 The overall goals of this programme are to help protect vulnerable people and those affected by armed conflict; save and rebuild lives; reduce fragility; prevent and transform armed conflicts; create prospects for development; promote good governance; and protect and promote human rights, refugee law and international humanitarian law.

 As part of its development cooperation work, Switzerland engages actively with Swiss companies to improve the business environment.

-In the context of the signature of an agreement between the European Free Trade Association (EFTA) and Lebanon, Switzerland and Lebanon have launched a bilateral programme of economic cooperation with the aim of strengthening economic standards in Lebanon in order to improve the quality of Lebanese export products.
+Following the signing of an agreement between the European Free Trade Association (EFTA) and Lebanon, Switzerland and Lebanon launched a bilateral economic cooperation programme.
+The volume of trade amounted to CHF 808 million in 2022.
+Switzerland and Lebanon also concluded an agricultural agreement in 2004.

-Scholars and artists from Lebanon can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists who are citizens of Lebanon may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.